mpiotrowskildz/portfolio/MrBuggy3/02.Creating_requirements/README.md

 7. The client app has to allow the users to find one defect in each exercise/task and report it.
 8. The exercises/tasks
 8. The client app needs to generate an event log.
-9. All exercises/tasks have to be implented in the app.
+9. All exercises/tasks have to be implemented in the app.
 10. The exercises/tasks need to include functional or security defects.
 11. The exercises/tasks have to be shown in a random order
 11. The client app has to work in two modes: